the-goats/Goat/README.md

 ## Why Goat
 Instead of defining and maintaining separate setups for compiling, linting and building your code, goat aims to have a predefined, flexible setup that's easy to initialize and to keep up to date.

-## Available Task
+## Build-in modules
-Goat contains separate packages which define tasks.
+Goat contains modules which define tasks.
 Per project you can choose which tasks you want to configure.
-Each package defines tasks which can be run manually or, if supported, use the integrated watch flag to watch relevant files and run the tasks when a change is detected.
+Each module defines tasks which can be run manually or, if supported, use the integrated watch flag to watch relevant files and run the tasks when a change is detected.

 Also goat includes an integrated watch command which combines all watch enabled tasks in one command.